Association Office Professionals

 To meet the requirements under Option I, courses must be at least two-semester-hour courses.
 If you have a particular course that is directly related to your job but not on the list, let the PSP Advisory Committee know so that a request for approval can be processed.

 For example, once a member completes the course requirements for the Basic Certificate (five courses)-three from the Southern Miss curriculum list and two general subject- the next level, Associate Professional, requires a total of eight courses.
 The member already has five courses (from the Basic certificate) and now only needs three additional courses for a total of eight courses.
-Be careful to make sure that the correct number of courses have been taken from the Southern Miss curriculum list at each certificate level.
+Be careful to make sure that the correct number of courses have been taken from the Southern Miss core curriculum list at each certificate level.
 The Associate Professional certificate requires a cumulative total of eight courses from the Southern Miss curriculum list; therefore, the member only needs three additional courses.
-The member may choose to take the three additional courses required for the next level (Associate Professional) from the Southern Miss curriculum list or choose from the subject area listed on page 3 of the March 1994 PSP brochure.
+The member may choose to take the three additional courses required for the next level (Associate Professional) from the core curriculum list or choose from the subject area listed on page 3 of the March 1994 PSP brochure.
 Remember that of the eight courses required, five (of the cumulative total of eight) must be from the Southern Miss curriculum list of approved courses.

-Membership in the USM Association of Office Professionals is open to any person in a secretarial, clerical, or any other related support-staff position, full- or permanent part-time employment at The University of Southern Mississippi upon payment of dues (see USM AOP Bylaws, Article III, Section I).
-In order for an AOP member to participate in the PSP, a statement of intent must be sent to the PSP chairman to remain in the member's permanent PSP file.
+Membership in the USM Association of Office Professionals is open to any person in a secretarial, clerical, or any other related support-staff position, full- or permanent part-time employment at The University of Southern Mississippi, upon payment of dues (see USM AOP Bylaws, Article III, Section I).
+In order for an AOP member to participate in PSP, a statement of intent must be sent to the PSP chairman to remain in the member's permanent PSP file.

 In order for an AOP member to participate in the Professional Standards Program at this university and receive monetary increases for completion of the requirements for PSP certification, the AOP member should have the supervisor's approval to participate in the program.
 This approval should be filed with the applicant's letter of intent.